 - The spouse clearly establishes the new state as a state of residence.
 This includes an action like applying to vote in that state.

-Joe lived in Georgia all of his life until he’s 18 and joins the Army in Atlanta.
+Joe lived in Georgia all of his life until he joins the Army in Atlanta at age 18.
 No matter where he is stationed, every year he files a Georgia resident return and pays Georgia tax.

 A few years ago, when stationed in Virginia, he meets Mary, a teacher in Pennsylvania.
 They get married and Mary moves to Arlington, Virginia to live with Joe.
 She takes a job as a teacher.
 Under the Veterans Benefits and Transition Act of 2018, Mary will be able to claim Georgia as her resident state even though she has never lived there.